sohailanwaralmani74/utility-tools/convert-xlsx-to-csv.md

   <h2>XLSX to CSV Converter – Free Online Tool</h2>
   <p>
     Convert <strong>Excel XLSX spreadsheets</strong> into <strong>CSV (Comma-Separated Values)</strong> files instantly with this free tool.
+Explore all <a href="/excel-tools">Excel Tools</a> for converting, formatting, and managing spreadsheets efficiently in your browser without any software installation.
     Just upload your <code>.xlsx</code> file, click convert, and download your clean CSV output.
     All conversions happen directly in your browser, so your files stay safe and private.
   </p>

   <h3>How It Works</h3>